go-flutter-desktop/go-flutter/README.md

 Some popular plugins are already implemented over at [github.com/go-flutter-desktop/plugins](https://github.com/go-flutter-desktop/plugins).
 If you have implemented a plugin that you would like to share, feel free to open a PR on the plugins repository!
+For a detailed tutorial on how to create a plugin, read the [wiki](https://github.com/go-flutter-desktop/go-flutter/wiki)

 ## Version compatibility